dineshchavda/Java/README.md

 # Java

-In this REPOSITORY you can find out about java gui programming and different algorthem in java
+In this REPOSITORY you can find out about java GUI programming